-Demonic Possession: To put it simply, Exdeath arranged for her to be possessed by a demon after sucking Tycoon in the void and shortly before her wyvern helped her escape.
+Demonic Possession: To put it simply, Exdeath arranged for her to be possessed by a demon after sucking Tycoon in the Void and shortly before her wind drake helped her escape.

 Friend to All Living Things: Oh so much.
-She'll put her life on the line to save Wind Drakes, and that's just a part of it.
-Because her mother was ill and the only medicine is a Wind Drake's tongue, she seized a knife to do just that.
-The player could choose to do it or don't after hearing that Hiryuu was her mother's beloved pet beside the fore-mentioned information that it's the last Wind Drake of that particular world and mulling whether doing it was worth it, either way King Tycoon and her teacher would stop/comfort her after she went with her decision.
-She learns that each lives are precious and no more disposable than others and in exchange of sparing its life, it has an Undying Loyalty to Lenna to the point of literally dying trying to snap Lenna out of her Demonic Possession and killed itself so it could continue be useful as the Phoenix.
+She'll put her life on the line to save wind drakes, and that's just a part of it.
+Her mother was gravely ill and the only cure was a wind drake's tongue, so Lenna took a knife to retrieve one.
+The player can choose whether to do it or not after hearing that Hiryu was her mother's beloved pet and that it's the last wind drake of that particular world.
+If the player does choose to perform the task, it ends with Lenna mulling whether doing it was worth it.
+Either way King Tycoon and her teacher would stop/comfort her after she went with her decision.
+She learns that every life is precious and no more disposable than others.
+In exchange for sparing its life, Hiryu has an Undying Loyalty to Lenna to the point of sacrificing itself to snap Lenna out of her Demonic Possession and so it could continue to be useful as the Phoenix summon.

 Green Eyes: In-game sprite only.
 They're not a personality indicator, rather they are a visual clue to her and Faris' relation.

 Lady of War: Depicted with a sword in Amano art as well as the PSX's FMV stills and does not hesitate to take up arms against the forces destroying the crystals.
 Hard-hitting jobs like Knight and Monk turn her into this as well.